Hoopoe: In folklore, myth and religion

 The hoopoe has a long presence in Near Eastern culture, folklore, mythology and religion.
 In Ancient Egypt, the hoopoe was used in the iconography as a symbolic code to indicate the child was the heir and successor of his father.
 It also had a symbolic standing in Minoan Crete.

+There is both a Jewish Midrashic and Aggadah reference to the hoopoe bird, the Queen of Sheba and King Solomon.
+The hoopoe tells King Solomon that the Queen of Sheba is a sun worshipper.
+King Solomon then sends the hoopoe to Sheba, with a note attached to its wing, telling the queen that she must become his subject.
+She then sent him seagoing vessels, valuable gifts, and thousands of adolescents clothed in purple, who bring a missive saying that the queen will arrive in Jerusalem in three years, although it took her seven.
+The hoopoe is also mentioned in the Torah as unkosher, and therefore not edible.
+Additional legends state that the hoopoe hides riches in its nest.
+It was also believed to safeguard the shamir, a worm used by King Solomon to split the stones crucial for building the First Temple in Jerusalem.

 The Hoopoe, known as the hudhud (هُدْهُد), also appears with King Solomon in the Quran in Surah 27 ٱلنَّمْل Al-Naml (The Ant):

 27:20 ˹One day˺ he [Solomon] inspected the birds, and wondered, “Why is it that I cannot see the hoopoe?
 Or could he be absent?

 27:21 I will surely subject him to a severe punishment, or ˹even˺ slaughter him, unless he brings me a compelling excuse.”

 27:22 It was not long before the bird came and said, “I have found out something you do not know.
 I have just come to you from Sheba with sure news.

 27:23 Indeed, I found a woman ruling over them, who has been given everything ˹she needs˺, and who has a magnificent throne.